Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 | Estimated Lifespan | 25+ Years | 20 Years | 15-20 Years |

-| Weight | Lighter (Thin Glass) | Heavy (3 Panes) | Standard |
+| Weight | Lighter (Thin Glass) | Very Heavy (3 Panes) | Standard |

 The “Hybrid” Option (Passivhaus Performance)

-4. The Heritage Solution (Listed Buildings)
+4. The Local Heritage Solution

-The Vacuum Retrofit: Because VIG is only 8mm thick, it can often be “putty glazed” into the original timber rebates.
-This allows you to keep your historic frames while enjoying 21st-century warmth.
+Because standard double glazing (24mm) is too thick to fit into delicate Georgian or Victorian sash bars, forcing it in ruins the original timber frames.
+The Vacuum Retrofit: Because VIG is only 8.3mm thick, it can successfully be “putty glazed” directly into the original timber rebates.
+This allows you to retain your historically significant frames while legally satisfying conservation officers and enjoying 21st-century warmth.

 5. The Acoustic Benefit